soundpress/RulesOfNYC/docs/c26/index.rst

             (b) applicable zoning laws and maps;

-            (c) brownfield opportunity areas pursuant to section 970-r of the New York state general municipal law;
+            (c) brownfield opportunity areas pursuant to § 970-r of the New York state general municipal law;

             (d) applicable comprehensive community master plans, local waterfront revitalization plans as provided for in article forty-two of the New York state executive law, or any other applicable land use plan formally adopted by the city of New York;

             (e) proximity to real property currently used for residential use, schools and childcare facilities, and to commercial, industrial, agricultural, and/or recreational areas;

-            (f) any written or oral comments on the proposed use that are submitted by members of the public through activities performed under the citizen participation plan pursuant to section 43-1409(c);
+            (f) any written or oral comments on the proposed use that are submitted by members of the public through activities performed under the citizen participation plan pursuant to 43 RCNY § 43-1409(c);

             (g) environmental justice impacts, which for purposes of this section include the extent to which the proposed use may reasonably be expected to cause or increase a disproportionate burden on the community in which the site is located, including low-income minority communities, or to result in a disproportionate concentration of commercial or industrial uses in what has historically been a mixed use or residential community;